-At several functions, closeups of the back of the women's dresses, including Victoria's, show the slim seam line of a zipper.
-Victoria became queen in 1837, and married Albert in 1840.
-The zipper was invented in the United States in 1851.
+At several functions, closeups of the back of the women's dresses, including Victoria's, show the slim seam line of a zipper, invented in the United States in 1851, about ten years after the film is set.

 When Albert is given a portrait of Victoria for the first time, she is depicted in a white dress, with a tiara set vertically in her bun.
 That specific portrait was done in 1842, two years after Queen Victoria and Prince Albert were married.
 Furthermore, Albert designed the tiara in her hair especially for Victoria.